Skip to content

 dotsecenv secret share API_KEY TEAMMATE_FINGERPRINT

-The vault is now encrypted for both of you.
-Commit and push:
+The latest entry is encrypted for both of you.
+Commit and push the vault, or hand the file over directly:

 Terminal window